fjc-oai/pbag/python2/README.md

 3. Why excessive theads can slow down the program?
     - More threads compete for GIL
-    - More threads to schedule on OS
+    - More threads to schedule on Otertools)

 4. How to benchmark context switch overhead?
     -  `python context_switch_overhead.py`